 Use the Add New Sites Screen to add new sites to your network.

 The Network Admin Themes Screen allows you to control which themes site administrators can use for each site.
 It does not activate or deactivate which theme a site is currently using.
 If the network admin disables a theme that is in use, it can still remain selected on that site.
 If another theme is chosen, the disabled theme will not appear in the site’s Appearance > Themes screen.
 Themes can be enabled on a site by site basis by the network admin on the Edit Site screen you go to via the Edit action link on the Sites screen.

-To add new themes, refer to the Appearance Themes Screen to understand the process of finding and installing new themes for your network.
+To add new themes, refer to the Add New Theme to understand the process of finding and installing new themes for your network.

-Using the Plugins Editor Screen, you can modify the source code of all your plugins.
+Using the Plugin Editor, you can modify the source code of all your plugins.

 The Network Admin Settings Screen is where a network admin sets and changes settings for the network as a whole.
 The first site is the main site in the network and network settings are pulled from that original site’s options.